betterwebleon/international-list/README.md

 How?
 Type this in your address (URL) bar: *<code>about.config</code>*

-Hit enter and confirm the scary Firefox warning message.
-Then select the following preference names (by pasting them to a search bar) and change their values to the following ones to:
+Hit enter and confirm scary Firefox warning message.
+Then select the following preference names (by pasting them to a search bar) and change their values to the following ones:

 |   | PREFERENCE NAME                      | VALUE |
 |---|:-------------------------------------|:-----:|